apexad/Wordpress-Plugin-Secure-Hidden-Login/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin hides the normal login and places a single click lock in the right hand corner.
+This plugin hides the normal login and places a single click lock in the right hand corner or a "The Net" (With Sandra Bullock) style pi symbol in the bottom right.
+Alternatively, there can also be nothing to click, and a key combination of Crtl/Alt+L (by default) can be used to bring up the login bar.

+The login bar brought up by the plugin takes up the same space as the normal wordpress Admin Bar.

 == Description ==